Important Disclosure — Please Read

 Notary or Lawyer

-In BC, a notary public or lawyer handles the title transfer, mortgage registration, adjustments, and filings.
+In BC, a notary public or lawyer handles the title transfer, mortgage registration, adjustments, and required filings.

 Title Transfer